 his – ac[ti]ng approximates the word without an obvious /h/.
 As there seems to be a couple of words before this in the FS, a weak /h/ may not be an issue.
 The two words before it, on the surface level, can seem as [put on], but is more like [foot ain].

 habits – accu[sed of ac]ting – It approximates [habits] although the /b/ is really a /v/.
 The FS [c] can be heard on close listening, but generally disappears in overall perception.
 It could also sound like [have it], with the /s/ sibilance simply part of frication of the /t/.

-weak – [accu]sed This sounds like [ueeshk] with an aspirated velar.
+weak – [accu]sed This sounds like [ueesh] with a mild velar-like click at the end..
 Highly distorted.

 Appears to lack value.